Sound engineering is one of the most vital jobs in music production.

 So, Is Sound Engineering a good career?

 According to the US Labor statistics data, the average annual sound engineer salary has been on the rise since 1999.
-This is a good indication of an ever growing industry which makes sound engineering a good and lucrative career path for any one with a passion for it.
+This is a good indication of an ever growing industry which makes sound engineering a stable lucrative career path for any one with the passion and heart to pursue it.

 Sound Engineering Career Advantages: